mysticshirou/EGT309-TeamJunHoe/README.md

 ```
 ## Section C - Instructions

-Make sure your working directory is always the base working directory of the en
+Make sure your working directory is always the base directory of the entire repository, which should be ./EGT309-TeamJunHoe when cloned.
+All commands are structured around running them from the base directory.

 ### EDA
 Run `docker build --no-cache -t eda -f Dockerfile-eda .` to build the jupyter server image